top of page

 Here are two common but limiting stories, which illustrate what happens when our language and frames of reference stagnate.
 By no means are these the only stories that fail to capture the moment, but I am familiar with these ...

-2. The Stagnant Religious Story: I recently spoke with a friend, a staunch Christian, who is deeply invested in events that happened 2,000 years ago.
-Christ's birth and death are special markers from a special time.
-For him, the days we live in are something different, less magical.
+2. The Stagnant Religious Story: I recently spoke with a friend who identifies as a staunch Christian, and is deeply invested in stories of events from 2,000 years ago.
+Christ's birth and death are special markers from a very special time.
+For him, and likely many others, the days we live in are something different, less magical.
 The present is a dark, sinful waiting room for a future return of magic and opportunity and beauty.
-This narrative - fixated on historical events and past language - fails to notice that the same divine or magical force that was present then is also fully present now.
+This narrative fails to notice that the same divine or magical force that was present then is also fully present now.

 Our identity story—whether political, scientific, or spiritual—acts as the operating system for our consciousness.
 And that operating system must be written in the language and explanatory narrative that we've chosen, or that we inherited from our cultures.
-The Truth is always bigger than the story we hold - there will always be something deeper, a new perspective, lost knowledge, marginalized experience.
-Awareness holds the key to seeing, experiencing and accepting these possibilities.
+The Truth is always bigger than the story we hold - there will always be something deeper, a new perspective, a lost knowledge, a marginalized experience.
+Awareness holds the key to seeing, experiencing and accepting these possibilities ... because Love of Truth, Love of what IS - is Love of God.
+No matter how you label it.

 The problem isn't a lack of magic - it's a lack of awareness, and a failure of language.
-The ancient narratives and miracles point to profound phenomena, which have not ceased to exist.
-We are living through it right now - The wonder of existence is a present-tense reality.
+The wonder of existence is a present-tense reality.

 By daring to step outside the narrow confines of socially-accepted logic and by questioning the inherited stories we tell ourselves, we reopen our eyes to the profound nature of our immediate reality.
 The world is not the dry, cynical place depicted in the daily news cycle.
 It is a complex, evolving, and miraculous place beyond our understanding.